Explore Defense Toolbox

 - Navigate to the U.S. 327 Infantry Regiment bookmark.
 If necessary, zoom out so you can see both the regiment and the rectangle labeled as OBJ CORNAY.

 - In the Military Symbology Editor pane, on the Search tab, type advance in the search box and press Enter.

 - In the Result Count list, choose Maneuver Areas: Axis of Advance: Main Attack.

 The axis of advance arrow initially appears in yellow, but the color will change when you build your symbol.

 - On the Symbol tab, for Identity/Affiliation, choose Friendly.
-For Echelon, choose Regiment.
+For Echelon/Mobility, choose Regiment.

 - On the Label tab, for Unique Designation, type CHARLIE.
 For Country Code, choose United States.

 - Click the center of the U.S. 327th Infantry Regiment and double-click the center of the OBJ CORNAY box.

 An arrow, representing the axis of advance, appears on the map.

 - Navigate to the U.S. 328 Infantry Regiment bookmark and zoom out until you can also see the rectangle labeled OBJ HILL 233.